 When we hear about the National Disability Insurance Scheme (NDIS) we’re often told about the importance of setting goals.
-For 19-year-old Liam, who is on the autism spectrum, his goal was to study IT at TAFE.
+For 19 year old Liam, who is on the Autism spectrum, his goal was to study Information Technology (IT) at TAFE.

 However, to achieve this he first needed to learn how to catch public transport to get to the TAFE campus, a commute he wasn’t comfortable with at first.
 With the help of a program and support worker through disability service provider, Challenge Community Services, Liam was able to shape a bright future beyond high school.